When you're looking for funding, where do you go first?

 2. Choose an offer

-As part of the offer, the provider charges a flat fee and agrees to a monthly revenue-share.
+As part of the offer, the provider charges a fixed fee and agrees to a monthly revenue-share.
 Here’s is an example of what that could look like:

 Funding amount: $90,000